tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-apache-kafka-spark-structured-streaming.md

     println("Finished setting Kafka broker and topic configuration.")
     ```

-1. Küldd el az adatokat Kafkának.
-A következő parancsban `vendorid` a mező a Kafka üzenet kulcsértéke.
-A kulcsot a Kafka használja az adatok particionálásakor.
-Az összes mező json karakterláncként tárolódik a Kafka üzenetben. Írja be a következő parancsot a Jupyter ben, hogy az adatokat kötegelt lekérdezéssel mentse a Kafka programba.
+1. Küldje el az adatgyűjtést a Kafka-nek.
+A következő parancsban a program `vendorid` a Kafka-üzenet kulcs értékeként használja a mezőt.
+A kulcsot a Kafka az adatparticionáláskor használja.
+Az összes mezőt a Kafka-üzenetben egy JSON-karakterlánc értékként tárolja a rendszer.
+Adja meg a következő parancsot a Jupyter-ben, hogy egy batch-lekérdezéssel mentse az adataikat a Kafka-ba.

     ```scala
     // Select the vendorid as the key and save the JSON string as the value.